surniaulula/wpsso-wc-metadata/readme.txt

 WPSSO Product Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

-WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how your webpages are shared, re-shared, messaged, posted, embedded, or crawled.
+WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==